 To prepare the Vanilla Bean Whipped Cream:

-In the bowl of the stand mixer fitted with the whisk attachment, beat whipped cream and powdered sugar together until medium peak forms.
+In the bowl of the stand mixer fitted with the whisk attachment, beat whipping cream and powdered sugar together until medium peak forms.
 Add the seeds from the vanilla bean and beat until well combined.
 The cream is ready when stiff peak forms (do not over beat or the cream will get separated).
 Cover and refrigerate until ready to use.

 Divide the fruit mixture into the ramekins, and then top with the crumble mixtures.
 Place ramekins on a foil lined baking sheet.
 Bake for about 40 to 45 minutes, or until the tops are golden brown and crispy and the filling is bubbly.